lahmatiy/open-in-editor/README.md

 ## Environment

-If no `editor` or `cmd` value specified, we try to get the command to launch editor using environment settings.
-Following values could be used (in descending priority):
+If no `editor` or `cmd` option is specified, we try to get the command to launch an editor using environment settings.
+Following values can be used (in descending priority):

 - `process.env.OPEN_FILE`
 - `process.env.VISUAL`
 - `process.env.EDITOR`

 First value found is used.
 If it's `process.env.VISUAL` or `process.env.EDITOR`, it's used directly as `cmd` option.
-But `process.env.OPEN_FILE` is different: if value is allowed for `editor` parameter, it's used as a value for `editor` option, otherwise it's used as a value for `cmd` option.
+But `process.env.OPEN_FILE` is different: if value is a valid for `editor` option, it's used for it, otherwise it's used as a value for `cmd` option.

 You can set env settings per command: